shaik1002/biggitlabbomb/doc/user/project/issues/managing_issues.md

 Prerequisites:

 - The project to which the issue belongs must be in a group.
-- You must have at least the Planner role the project's immediate parent group.
+- You must have at least the Reporter role the project's immediate parent group.
 - You must either:
-  - Have at least the Planner role for the project.
+  - Have at least the Reporter role for the project.
   - Be the author of the issue.
   - Be assigned to the issue.